 You and my teacher both tell me that as long as I keep reading, it will get easier and a lot more interesting.
 Well Mom, that’s not happening!

 What is happening, in fact, is that everything is getting harder.
 There are fewer pictures in the books at school now, and so I am finding it harder to guess the words.
 Yes, Mom, I guess lots of words when I read.
-Actually, that worked pretty well for a long time, but it’s not working so much now.
+Actually, that worked pretty well for a long time, but it’s not working so much now – there are too many.

-I know you think I am a problem kid because I go through the same routine every night to avoid reading time.
+I know you think I am a problem kid because I go through the same routine every night to avoid reading.
 I don’t mean to cause you trouble, really I don’t.
-And If reading were as easy for me as it is for my sister and my brother and my best friend I would have no problem sitting down to open a book.
+And If reading were as easy for me as it is for my [brother] I would have no problem sitting down to open a book.
 Heck, I would like to think that if reading were easier, I could learn to love reading the way you do.

 But Mom, reading is torture for me.
 I think I am pretty smart and so it’s frustrating that everyone else finds it so easy.
 But for me, it’s like a whole new language on the page.
 There are a few words I recognize, but many I don’t.
 And yet, my job as a kid is to read, to somehow plow through all those words day after day.